Reports (UO Online Course Student Experience Survey)

 Questions that lend themselves to percentages rather than means are displayed at the bottom of the Ratings Summary Page.

 Instructors can view all data on this page.
 Department heads and Deans can also view all data on this page.
-The names of students who have signed their evaluations display at the end of the comment.

 Comment Summary Page (Link in Upper Right Corner)